 Balance Sheet: A balance sheet gives the property’s capital structure at a point in time.
-It shows the property’s assets and liabilities, as well as how much has been invested in the property.
+It shows the property’s assets and liabilities, as well as how much money has been put into the property.
 This can supplement other financial reports, such as the income statement, to provide a more holistic overview of the financial performance of the property.

 Statement of Cash Flows: Like the name would suggest, a statement of cash flows tracks the property’s inflow and outflow of cash.
 The statement breaks each transaction into one of three different activities:

-- Investing activities: include cash used for investments, such as building upgrades
+- Commercial Real Estate Investing activities: including cash used for property investments, such as building upgrades

 - Financing activities: include financial transactions, such as the actual purchase of the property itself